cockroachdb/docs/v2.1/admin-ui-hardware-dashboard.md

 <img src="{{ 'images/v2.1/admin_ui_cpu_percent.png' | relative_url }}" alt="CockroachDB Admin UI CPU Percent graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the amount of CPU resources used by the CockroachDB process as well as the CockroachDB system-level operations for the selected node.
+- In the node view, the graph shows the CPU utilization (across all cores) by the CockroachDB process for the selected node.

-- In the cluster view, the graph shows the amount of CPU resources used by the CockroachDB process as well as the CockroachDB system-level operations across all nodes.
+- In the cluster view, the graph shows the CPU utilization (across all cores) by the CockroachDB process across all nodes.

 ## Memory Usage